ZihuiLuo/FSSP-BPM/README.md

 ```
 There is a full list of all configs in the ``config.py`` file.
 Also, task-specific parameters are available in ``task_specific_params.py``
 ### Inference
 For running the trained model for inference, it is possible to turn off the training mode.
-For this, you need to specify the directory of the trained model, otherwise, random model will be used for decoding:
+For this, you need to specify the directory of the trained model, otherwise, a random model will be used for decoding:
 ```bash
 python main.py --task=vrp100 --is_train=False --model_dir=./path_to_your_saved_checkpoint
 ```